Ewwii-sh/staticscript/docs/src/examples.md

 # Examples

-Here is an example of a stpl bar that says "Hello World!":
+Here is an example of a stsc bar that says "Hello World!":

 ```ruby
 widget "widget1" {